 Don't wait until you're thirsty to drink.
 Your body needs a certain amount of water to operate normally.
 You can gauge how much you need by the color of your urine, which should normally be the color of lemonade.
-If you are exercising, consuming large amounts of fiber or taking supplements that support cleansing or elimination, your body will need more water.*
+If you exercise, consume large amounts of fiber, or take supplements that support cleansing or elimination, your body will need more water.*

 Move Your Body

 When it comes to calories, the body is like Goldilocks, preferring an amount that is "just right" for maintaining healthy digestion and normal energy levels.
 After a meal, light exercise can give your digestive system a little more room to stretch out and do what it needs to do, and it will also help get the blood flowing to the rest of your body, supporting healthy energy levels.*

 Gaia Herbs Stamina & Energy Support line help support sustained energy and stamina throughout the day.
 These supplements blend adaptogenic herbs like Rhodiola, Maca, and Ashwagandha, which help support the body's natural ability to adapt to stress and fatigue.
 They also contain energizing herbs like Green Tea, which can support sustained energy and mental clarity.